GIScience/gis-training-resource-center/content/Modul_1/en_qgis_theorie.md

 (click the different tabs to view the examples by organisation).

-## Examples of GIS used by Humanitarian Organisations
+## Examples of GIS used by humanitarian organisations

 ::::{tab-set}